Deputy Commissioner of Police of the Metropolis

 The Deputy Commissioner of Police of the Metropolis, commonly referred to simply as the Deputy Commissioner, is the second-in-command of London's Metropolitan Police Service.
-The rank is senior to Assistant Commissioner, but junior by one rank to Commissioner.
-The Deputy Commissioner's salary from 1 September 2010 is £214,722, making them the second highest paid British police officer.
+The rank is senior to assistant commissioner, but junior by one rank to commissioner.
+The deputy commissioner's salary from 1 September 2010 is £214,722, making them the second highest paid British police officer.

 History

-The rank of Deputy Commissioner was formally established as a separate rank, additional to the assistant commissioners, in 1931.
-However, the Assistant Commissioner "A" had acted as de facto deputy for some years and had been given the courtesy title of Deputy Commissioner since 1922.
-The Deputy Commissioner's Crown appointment continued to be Assistant Commissioner of Police of the Metropolis until at least the early 1970s.
-Sir Jim Starritt may have been the first officer to have been appointed Deputy Commissioner by the Crown.
+In addition to the assistant commissioners, the position of deputy commissioner was legally established as a separate rank in 1931.
+However, the assistant commissioner "A" had acted as de facto deputy for some years and had been given the courtesy title of deputy commissioner since 1922.
+The deputy commissioner's Crown appointment continued to be assistant commissioner of police of the Metropolis until at least the early 1970s.
+Sir Jim Starritt may have been the first officer to have been appointed deputy commissioner by the Crown.

 Insignia

-The badge of rank worn on the epaulettes by the Deputy Commissioner is unique in the British police service, this being a crown, above two small pips placed side by side, above crossed tipstaves in a wreath.
-This badge was introduced in 2001; before that the Deputy Commissioner wore the same rank badge as the assistant commissioners – a crown over crossed tipstaves in a wreath.
+The badge of rank worn on the epaulettes by the deputy commissioner is unique in the British police service, this being a crown, above two small pips placed side by side, above crossed tipstaves in a wreath.
+This badge was introduced in 2001; before that the deputy commissioner wore the same rank badge as the assistant commissioners – a crown over crossed tipstaves in a wreath.

-Deputy Commissioners
+Deputy commissioners

-Those listed in bold type became Commissioner.
+Those listed in bold type became commissioner.